Medically reviewed on July 4, 2018

-Use Epitol as ordered by your doctor.
+Use Epitol (carbamazepine tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Keep taking Epitol as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Epitol (carbamazepine tablets) as you have been told by your doctor or other health care provider, even if you feel well.

 - To gain the most benefit, do not miss doses.